We support and train students in the principals of patient / public involvement and engagement in research and on neurological conditions

 “The (research support) class with Movement for Hope really made the project seem more real.
 It was the first time I came across or interacted with someone with a neurological disease and it really provided a realistic and fixed idea to what the limitations were for the project and what we needed to do”…”The class improved my knowledge of neurological diseases and added a different dimension to the project.
 It definitely helped with the prototype design, seeing the limitations, and made the design process a more human experience, including aesthetics and a user-friendly product.”

-From this project, Movement for Hope is supporting a proof of concept for the prototype with UCL Department of Medical Physics and Biomedical Engineering to potentially bring the product to market.
+From this project, a proof of concept for the prototype is being explored with UCL Department of Medical Physics and Biomedical Engineering to potentially bring the product to market.

 “Movement for Hope have helped sponsor me and partly pay for the lightweight scooter that I use now.
 I was finding it so difficult to lift my old one [due to muscle weakness caused Motor Neurone Disease].
 As a photographer, it’s helped me to continue to take photographs.
 I’m able to utilise being in a scooter to my photographic advantage…MND can come creeping up on anyone, but whatever setback someone might have in life, it’s always possible to turn things around, give something back, and to end up feeling like a successful human being all over again.”